mwtichen/School_Work/Regression_Analysis/final_project/README.md

 ordinary regression line to each of the multiply imputed datasets and saved results in a different dataset and finally PROC MIANALYZE pooled together the parameter estimates from the previous datasets.

+The R script was used in a small simulation study in the first part of the paper.
+Normal random variables were created along with the response variable, then one of the variables was deleted in a random fashion, using rbinom() function to create missing data.
+Mean imputation, regression mean imputation, stochasitc regression mean imputation and complete case analyses were done.
+Since the regression coefficients were known, the bias, variance and mean square error were calcualted to compare the different "simple" imputation methods.
+Because this would have used too much time in the presentation, it was not included in the powerpoint file, however this small study is in the final project paper.
+See the final project paper for more information.